ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - Since {{-COMETRE}} uses optional headers, the `crit` header (id: 2) MUST be included and all SCITT-specific headers (version, DID of Transparency Service and Registration Policy) MUST be marked critical

 The Transparency Service may include the registration time to help verifiers decide about the trustworthiness of the Transparent Statement.
-The registration time is defined as the timestamp at which the Transparency Service has added this Signed Statement to its Registry.
+The registration time is defined as the timestamp at which the Transparency Service has added this Signed Statement to its Append-only Log.

 ~~~ cddl
 Receipt = [